avi-jit/avi-jit.github.io/index.md

 **May 2019:** Paper accepted (co-authors: [Biplav Srivastava](https://researcher.watson.ibm.com/researcher/view.php?person=us-biplavs) and Anil Kumar Singh) at the [RepEval 2019](https://repeval2019.github.io/program/) workshop.
 See you at [NAACL](https://naacl2019.org), June 2-7, Minneapolis!

-**January 2019:** Accepted into the Computer Science PhD programs at University of Southern California, Los Angeles and Northeastern University, Boston.
+**Jan 2019:** Accepted into the Computer Science PhD programs at University of Southern California, Los Angeles and Northeastern University, Boston.

-**December 2018:** Three amazing job offers from Samsung, Myntra, and Headout.
+**Dec 2018:** Three amazing job offers from Samsung, Myntra, and Headout.

 **21st April 2018:** My long short film [Stopping by Woods](https://www.youtube.com/watch?v=Uy_3XKqsJZk) is now on YouTube (EDIT: over **50,000 views**).
 Do watch and hit like if you like!